glocklueng/telemetry-2018/README.md

 * Other guidelines

 ### Who do I talk to? ###

-* Repo owner or admin
+* Repo owner or admin - Raj M or Austin J
 * Other community or team contact